 No honking horns, no sirens, no bells, no garbage trucks, no clicking heels on the pavement just the clucking of a bit in your Appaloosa’s mouth and the hoofs trotting over the Pelham Bay Park floor.
 You’ve earned these 60 peaceful minutes on a western style horseback riding adventure through the far reaches of New York City.
 And for $40 a half hour, including lessons on the trail, this is one ride you may find yourself repeating year-round.

 How to get there: Take the 6 to the last stop at Pelham Bay Park.
 Then hop on Bus #29 to City Island.
 The Center recommends telling the driver to let you off by the stables.
-For the experienced riders, call 718.885.0551 to schedule a more private trail ride at $65 per hour.
+For the experienced riders, call 718.885.0551 to schedule a more private trail ride.

 When you get back, you’ll find the city looking and smelling better than Christmas morning.